UGYW/ImageMuncher/README.md

 2. Run the command `python3 ImageMuncher.py`.
 If you cannot run python3, it means you may not have python3 installed.

+_Recommended:
+Move the ImageMuncher folder to the directory containing all of the subfolders.
+Also, make sure there are no spaces in the name of the powerpoint._

+_If the powerpoint of the specified name does not yet exist, one will be created._

 ## Warning
 * This has only been run from a unix machine (mac) before,